 4. Is ketonuria always abnormal?

 No, ketonuria on its own may be normal.

 5. How could maternal exhaustion be avoided?

-By making sure that every woman receives an adequate intake of fluid and energy during labour.
-If a vaginal delivery is expected and no high risk factors are present, a woman should continue to take fluids orally during the active phase of the first stage of labour.
-Any woman with prolonged labour should receive fluids intravenously.
+By making sure that every patient receives an adequate intake of fluid and energy during labour.
+If a vaginal delivery is expected and no high-risk factors are present, a patient should continue to take fluids orally during the active phase of the first stage of labour.
+Any patient with prolonged labour should receive fluids intravenously.

-6. How should the woman’s exhaustion be treated?
+6. How should the patient’s exhaustion be treated?

-She should be given two litres of Ringer’s lactate with 5% dextrose intravenously.
-The first litre must be given quickly and the second litre over two hours.
+She should be given 2 litres of Ringer’s lactate with 5% dextrose intravenously.
+The first litre must be given quickly and the second litre over 2 hours.
 In addition, adequate analgesia should be given if needed.